 Pro tip: Prepare your clothes in good time so you aren’t bogged down by ironing during rush, and have spare outfits in case of a spill or something.

 Always keep an open mind

 To make the right decision about which sorority suits you best, you need to understand its core values and consider how they align with your own.
 Don’t let any preconceptions sway you but listen, absorb information, and ask questions.

 Sorority rush can be competitive, as even having the experience of a sorority listed on your résumé might help you land a job.
 But you shouldn’t let the stress get to you and try to “score a place” by pretending to be someone you think the sorority girls will like.
 Always be yourself, even if you’re awkward and nervous.
 Honesty is the key not only to getting into a sorority but enjoying it when you do.

 Living in a sorority house: what to prepare for

-Bear in mind that not all sorority houses are luxurious mansions like these.
+Bear in mind that not all sorority houses are luxurious mansions.
 You’ll need to know how to deal with common dorm room issues, and even if you do manage to get into a place with a great house, some basic repair skills might be needed in case of an emergency.
 Study a few DIY repair guides to know how to tackle common problems.